What Are Skateboard Decks Made Of? Materials & Benefits

 Carbon Fiber

 Carbon fiber decks are the top choice for high-performance and ultra-lightweight options.
 These decks often combine carbon fiber layers with other materials like maple or foam cores.
 Carbon fiber decks are known for their stiffness and strength, making them perfect for professional skaters.
-However, they come at a higher price point.

 Plastic Decks

 Plastic decks, often seen in cruisers and mini boards like Penny boards, are lightweight and water-resistant.
 They are great for casual riding and commuting but don’t offer the same performance as wooden or carbon fiber decks.
-Plastic decks are durable for light use but might not hold up to the demands of trick-heavy skating.

 Fiberglass